tonalflex/tonalflex-template-plugin/README.md

 docker-compose up
 ```

-Once the compilation completes, a zipped VST3 plugin for ElkOS is accessible in the workspace `output` directory.
+Once the compilation completes, a compressed headless VST3 plugin for ElkOS running on ARM64 is accessible in the workspace `bin` directory.

 _Note!
 You may need to add exectuable permission to the build script first time._

 ```
-chmod +x ./script/build-elk-plugin.sh
+chmod +x ./script/build-arm64-headless.sh
 ```

 ---